Thunder use 3-point barrage to beat Timberwolves 112-103 - WHIZ News

 Thunder: The team record for 3-pointers in a game came on April 10, 2019, when Oklahoma City converted 23 of 54 3s in a game at Milwaukee. … Jerome came off the bench to hit four 3-pointers in the second quarter.
 He was recalled from the G League Oklahoma City Blue on Feb.
 25. In 11 games since his recall, the second-year guard from Virginia has made 21 3-pointers while averaging 27 minutes a game.

 Timberwolves: The team announced on Monday that a limited number of fans will be allowed in attendance at their final 12 home games of the season.
-Tickets will go on sale to the public on March 31, with an April 5 game against Sacramento marking the first time fans will be allowed at Target Center in more than a year. … Edwards scored a career-high 42 points on Thursday at Phoenix.
-In two games since, he’s totaled just 27 points on 10-for-34 shooting.
+Tickets will go on sale to the public on March 31, with an April 5 game against Sacramento marking the first time fans will be allowed at Target Center in more than a year. … Edwards, the No. 1 pick in the 2020 NBA Draft, has had an uneven rookie season.
+The last week has been a good illustration of his peaks and valleys.
+He dropped 42 points on the Suns on Thursday, but in two games since, he’s totaled just 27 points on 10-for-34 shooting.

 UP NEXT